 Representative Don Beyer (D) represents the 8th Congressional District of Virginia.
-He was elected to Congress in 2014 and is serving his first term in the House of Representatives.
-Congressman Beyer is a member the Committee on Natural Resources, where he serves on the Subcommittee on Federal Lands and the Subcommittee on Energy and Mineral Resources.
+He was elected to Congress in 2014.
+Congressman Beyer is a member the Committee on Natural Resources, where he serves on the Subcommittee on Energy and Mineral Resources and the Subcommittee on Water, Power, and Oceans.
 Congressman Beyer is also a member of the Committee on Science, Space, and Technology, where he serves as Ranking Member of the Subcommittee on Oversight.
-He also serves on the Subcommittee on Space and the Subcommittee on Environment.
+He also serves on the Subcommittee on Research and Technology and the Subcommittee on Space.
 Interns from the 8th Congressional District are required.

 The 8th District is located in the heart of Northern Virginia.
 The district includes the cities of Alexandria and Falls Church, Arlington County, and portions of Fairfax County.
 Like the neighboring 10th District, the 8th District is home to thousands of federal employees and is an area known as a hub for federal research and development.
 With the Pentagon located within its borders, the 8th District is also home to a booming high-tech sector, especially in the defense industry.